 Sometimes you just get a hankering to drive.
 It’s not about speed or distance or getting to one particular destination.
 It’s just about the ride and the view — scenic drives, deep forests, cascading waterfalls, mountain lakes, historic bridges, quaint towns and family-owned wineries.
 If you’re looking for all of the above, head to Southern Oregon.
 The region is home to an All-American Road, a National Scenic Byway and an Oregon State Scenic Byway.
-So hit the road and take in the beauty of Southern Oregon this fall.
+So hit the road and take in the beauty of Southern Oregon.

 Umpqua River Scenic Byway (Length: 66 miles)

 This Oregon State Scenic Byway starts inland in the town of Sutherlin, 13 miles north of Roseburg on Interstate 5.
 Just three miles in, take a tour of the charming little pioneer town of Oakland (pop.
 927) with a host of historic buildings and antique shops.
 Follow the Umpqua River to the northwest on Highway 138, passing through Elkton (pop.
 195), home to the state’s newest wine region with four tasting rooms located right in town.
 The drive includes beautiful views of working farms, a covered bridge, forests, lakes and the Dean Creek Elk Viewing Area.
 It ends in the coastal town of Reedsport (pop.
 4,000) on lovely Winchester Bay in the heart of the Oregon Dunes National Recreation Area.